English

 Louis XIII, Henry II's successor, made some additions to the palace, while Catherine de Medici, his widow, suggested the construction of a new palace called the Tuileries Palace.
 She also designed a garden outside the palace for her personal use.
 Following this, King Henry IV built a Grande Galerie in 1610 that connected the Louvre Palace to the Tuileries Palace.

-The Louvre as a Museum (18th–19th centuries)
+The Louvre as a museum

 The turning point in the Louvre’s history came during the French Revolution.
 After the monarchy was overthrown, the Louvre was transformed into a public museum.
 In 1793, during the revolution, the Musée du Louvre officially opened to the public under the National Assembly.
 The museum’s early collections were based on works of art seized from royal collections and aristocratic estates.

-Post-Napoleon and Expansion (19th century)
+Post-Napoleon and expansion

 Untouched by the fire, construction of the Louvre Palace continued.
 After Napoleon's fall, the Louvre's collection was returned to its rightful owners, but the museum continued to grow.
 In the early 19th century, King Louis-Philippe (r.
 1830–1848) made the Louvre even more accessible to the public and created the Musée de la Monarchie in the former royal apartments.
 The museum expanded further with the construction of the Cour Carrée and the Grand Louvre.

-Modernization and the Glass Pyramid (20th century)
+Modernization and the Glass Pyramid

 The Louvre underwent significant changes in the 20th century, especially after it became part of the public domain in the post-World War II era.
 The most iconic addition to the Louvre in modern times was the Glass Pyramid, designed by architect Ieoh Ming Pei (I. M. Pei).
 The pyramid was inaugurated in 1989 and serves as the main entrance to the museum.
 It became a symbol of the Louvre’s modernization, providing a contemporary contrast to classical architecture.